profgenesislima/revolutiocase/README.md

 - Script Generation or Forward Engineering: It's up to the developer whether he wants to run the refactoring straight from the tool or copy the script from the Script View
 - It worth note that all refactorings, as well as the research that inspired this tool, was based on Pramod Sadalage's book Refactoring Databases : Evolutionary Database Design

-## How to
+## How to Download and Use
-You can download the tool [here](https://github.com/profgenesislima/revolutiocase/releases/download/v1.0/revolutioncase.rar) along with the dissertation and script to run a End-to End Test and understand the Workflow
+You can download the tool [here](https://github.com/profgenesislima/revolutiocase/releases/download/v1.0/revolutioncase.rar) along with the dissertation and script to run a End-to End Test and understand the Tool's Workflow.
+Soon an more complete and concise tutorial will be available in english language.
+Sorry for the incovenience!
+=[

 ## Caveats:
 - For now, only the PostgreSQL database is supported